 Simple Shrimp Taco Ingredients

 With just a few pantry staples, you can serve up delicious taqueria-style street Mexican shrimp tacos in about 30 minutes.
 With shrimp tacos, less is always more.
-Simple in ingredients and big in flavor.
+Simple in ingredients and big in flavor, these are the best shrimp tacos recipe.

 - Shrimp: Making shrimp tacos with frozen shrimp is the normal for us in Colorado.
 If you buy thawed shrimp from the seafood counter, more than likely it’s been frozen and been thawed for your convenience.
 And usually a bit more pricey for that reason.
 So unless you live on the coast and are fortunate enough to have access to fresh caught shrimp, buying a package of frozen shrimp is your best bet.
 And look for peel and eat shrimp that’s deveined.
 It will save you so much time.
 And better yet, shrimp that are peeled, deveined and tails removed.